7uperior/famlafl/docs/source/labeling/tb_meta_labeling.rst

 Successful and long-lasting quantitative research programs require a solid foundation that includes procurement and curation of data, creation of building blocks for feature engineering, state of the art methodologies, and backtesting.
-In this project we explore an example of applying meta labeling to high quality S&P500 EMini Futures data and create an open-source python package (mlfinlab) that is based on the work of Dr. Marcos Lopez de Prado in his book ‘Advances in Financial Machine Learning’.
+In this project we explore an example of applying meta labeling to high quality S&P500 EMini Futures data and create an open-source python package (famlafl) that is based on the work of Dr. Marcos Lopez de Prado in his book ‘Advances in Financial Machine Learning’.
 Dr. de Prado’s book provides a guideline for creating a successful platform.
 We also implement a Trend Following and Mean-reverting Bollinger band based trading strategies.
 Our results confirm the fact that a combination of event-based sampling, triple-barrier method and meta labeling improves the performance of the